-32 1.
-Introduction
+1. Introduction

-With the rapidly economical development, van s of pollutants including heavy 33 metals[1,2], organic compounds[3-6], 34 nd dyes[7-10]will be inevitably or which will lead to severe environmental unconscionably released into e 35 problems.
-Water resource is vital for the development and survival of human, however, 36 se pollutants has become a critical issue worldwide[11].
-37 water pollution d Among these pollutants, dyes, a kind of colored chemical agents, have been attracted 38 39 great attentions due to their wide productions and applications [12].
+With the rapid economic development, various types of pollutants including heavy metals [1,2], organic compounds [3-6], and dyes [7-10] will be inevitably or unconscionably released into environment, which will lead to severe environmental problems.
+Water resource is vital for the development and survival of human, however, water pollution caused by these pollutants has become a critical issue worldwide [11].
+Among these pollutants, dyes, a kind of colored chemical agents, have been attracted great attentions due to their wide productions and applications [12].
 Unfortunately, the discharge of dyes into water bodies is the major source of water pollution.
-Because of 40 41 their undesirable diverse colors in waters even at low concentration (less than 1 ppm) and toxicity, they have been considered as a major threat to environment.
-Commonly, 42 43 they will cause the abnormal coloration of surface waters, hinder the infiltration of sunlight and pose severe damage to the aquatic organisms[13,14].
-To date, dyes 44

-45 wastewater treatment is still a serious challenge to environmental scientists.
-Several 46 commonly used treatment technologies including adsorption[15-19], membrane 47 filtration[20], coagulation-flocculation[21], oxidation processes[22,23], and 48 biodegradation[24,25] have been applied for dyes removal.
-However, each of these 49 methods has their own benefits and limitations, which have been summarized in 50 previous reviews[26-28].
+Because of their undesirable diverse colors in waters even at low concentration (less than 1 ppm) and toxicity, they have been considered as a major threat to environment.
+Commonly, they will cause the abnormal coloration of surface waters, hinder the infiltration of sunlight and pose severe damage to the aquatic organisms [13,14].
+To date, dyes wastewater treatment is still a serious challenge to environmental scientists.
+Several commonly used treatment technologies including adsorption [15-19], membrane filtration [20], coagulation-flocculation [21], oxidation processes [22,23], and biodegradation [24,25] have been applied for dyes removal.
+However, each of these methods has their own benefits and limitations, which have been summarized in previous reviews [26-28].

-Adsorption has been considered as an efficient and attractive method in pollutants 51 removal due to its low-cost, high efficiency, and easy design 6 52 urrently, various low-cost and eco-friendly adsorbents including natural 53 c and agricultural materials have been reported for the removal or dyes from aqueous solutions.
-54 Particularly, kaolin as one of the common clay miteral materials has been widely used 55 in wastewaters treatment[29-31].
-Due to rechemical composition and crystalline 56 structure, the surfaces of kaolin ved to carry a constant structural negative 57 charge derived from the somerphous substitution of Si(IV) by Al(III) in silica 58 oul be used as adsorbent for the treatment of cationic dyes 59 layer[32].
-Therefy wastewater [16,31-34].
-However, the exist disadvantages such as severe agglomeration 60 and low adsorption capacity in solution will impede its practical applications[7,29].
-61 Methylene blue (MB), a kind of phenothiazine salt, was selected as a model cationic 62 dye in this study.
-In a preliminary experiment, we have verified the low adsorption 63 performance of kaolin on MB.
-Likewise, it has been reported that the maximum 64 65 adsorption capacity of MB by raw kaolin was only 13.99 mg/g[33].
-Consequently, it is necessary to seek a simple and effective method to activate the adsorption capacity 66
+Adsorption has been considered as an efficient and attractive method in pollutants removal due to its low-cost, high efficiency, and easy design [16].
+Currently, various low-cost and eco-friendly adsorbents including natural inorganic and agricultural materials have been reported for the removal of dyes from aqueous solutions.
+Particularly, kaolin as one of the common clay mineral materials has been widely used in wastewaters treatment [29-31].
+Due to its chemical composition and crystalline structure, the surfaces of kaolin are believed to carry a constant structural negative charge derived from the isomorphous substitution of Si(IV) by Al(III) in silica layer [32].
+Therefore, it could be used as adsorbent for the treatment of cationic dyes wastewater [16,31-34].
+However, the existing disadvantages such as severe agglomeration and low https://doi.org/10.1016/j.jtice.2018.04.013